In this eye-opening article, I’ll show you how to start a Nutrition Coach career and make a success of it.

 - Scrambled eggs on wholemeal toast

-Discuss the benefits of cutting down on sugar and caffeine, and how your recommendations will help them on their health and fitness quest.
+Discuss the benefits of reducing sugar and caffeine and how your recommendations will help them on their health and fitness quest.

 By the end of your analysis, you should have a list of recommendations based on your client’s diet.